Medaurus: Epigraphy

-Texts
+Lambaesis inscription

 The author of the Lambaesis dedication is an unknown legatus from the Legio III Augusta (in service from 178? to 180) who participated in the Marcomannic Wars with the Roman emperor Marcus Aurelius, and was eventually nominated Consul.
 The dedication was engraved in two different times, as the author claims to have obtained the Consulship in the last 4 lines.
 The lacunas in the text are likely due to a damnatio memoriae, his name removed from the inscription as a punishment for a fault.